Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 ## Overview

-A multi-tenant Angular single-page application (SPA) which demonstrates how to use the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular) to sign-in, consent, provision, and acquire [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for a protected resource like [Microsoft Graph API](https://developer.microsoft.com/graph).
+A multi-tenant Angular single-page application (SPA) which demonstrates how to use the [Microsoft Authentication Library for Angular (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular) to sign-in, consent, provision, and acquire [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for a protected resource like [Microsoft Graph API](https://developer.microsoft.com/graph).

 In order to grasp the important aspects of **multi-tenancy** in this sample, please read [About the code](#about-the-code) section below.

 ## Scenario

-1. The client Angular SPA uses MSAL Angular to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client Angular SPA uses **MSAL Angular** to sign-in and obtain a JWT access token from **Azure AD**.
-2. The access token is used as a bearer token to authorize the user to call Microsoft Graph.
+2. The access token is used as a bearer token to authorize the user to call **Microsoft Graph**.

 ## Contents